-- 1.4 Analysis of the latter part of this period (2011/12 to 2016/17) shows that an annual average of 78 units of affordable housing was delivered, representing 24% of total housing delivery. - 1.5 The lower rates of affordable housing in recent years can be attributed to a number of factors including wider economic conditions and impacts on development viability. - 1.6 However throughout the whole of the plan period Norwich City Council has proactively contributed to the delivery of affordable housing through releasing land to registered providers and more recently through direct delivery.
-Less than 30% of affordable housing completions delivered between 2011/12 and 2016/17 were on private development sites through S106 agreements, with the remaining approximately 70% either delivered on council land, by the council itself or in partnership with a Registered Provider (RP), or by RPs. - 1.7 In the coming years it is anticipated that council involvement in the delivery of affordable housing will have a significant part to play.
-In 2018/19 it is anticipated that 116 affordable dwellings will be delivered either through direct delivery or by a Registered Provider on council land (including the delivery of 93 dwellings for social rent on Goldsmith Street), and delivery of approximately 60 units of affordable housing is anticipated in 2019/20. - 1.8 Although this delivery is predominantly on council land, the figures are likely to be added to by affordable housing from private sector development, potentially including Anglia Square.
-In addition, the Government recently lifted the cap on Housing Revenue Account (HRA) borrowing which should help boost delivery of affordable housing.
+- 1.5 Analysis of the latter part of this period (2011/12 to 2016/17) shows that an annual average of 78 units of affordable housing was delivered, representing 24% of total housing delivery. - 1.6 The lower rates of affordable housing in recent years can be attributed to a number of factors including wider economic conditions and impacts on development viability, changes to national policy, and introduction of the Community Infrastructure Levy. - 1.7 However throughout the whole of the plan period Norwich City Council has proactively contributed to the delivery of affordable housing through releasing land to registered providers and more recently through direct delivery.
+Less than 30% of affordable housing completions delivered between 2011/12 and 2016/17 were on private development sites through S106 agreements, with the remaining approximately 70% either delivered on council land, by the council itself or in partnership with a Registered Provider (RP), or by RPs. - 1.8 In the coming years it is anticipated that council involvement in the delivery of affordable housing will have a significant part to play.
+In 2018/19 131 affordable dwellings were delivered either through direct delivery or by a Registered Provider on council land (including the delivery of 93 dwellings for social rent on Goldsmith Street), and delivery of approximately 140 units of affordable housing is anticipated in 2019/20. - 1.9 Although this delivery is predominantly on council land, the figures will be added to by affordable housing from private sector development, potentially including Anglia Square.
+In addition, the Government has now lifted the cap on Housing Revenue Account (HRA) borrowing which should help boost delivery of affordable housing.
+The likely increase in affordable housing delivered through public sector activity, whilst very positive, does not however take away from the need to ensure increased affordable housing delivery on private sector developments, as proposed in this SPD.